YawenLiu23333/Patient-Management-System/README.md

 # Patient-Management-System

-Built by JAVA,this management system can add/delete patient, search patient by their information on record, change a patient's information, etc.
+This management system can add/delete patient, search patient by their information on record, change a patient's information, etc.